Nanjangud

-Nanjangud, officially known as Nanjanagudu, is a town in the Mysuru district of the Indian state of Karnataka.
-Nanjangud lies on the banks of the river Kapila (also called Kabini), 23 km from the city of Mysore.
-Nanjangud is famous for the Srikanteshwara Temple located here.
-Nanjangud is also called Dakshina Kashi (southern Kashi).
-This town is also famous for a type of banana grown in the region called the Nanjanagoodu rasabale.
-Nanjangud's local administrative unit was designated as a Municipal Committee in 2015 by including Devirammanahalli and Kallahalli village.
+Nanjangud, officially known as Nanjanagudu, is a town and taluka in the Indian state of Karnataka.
+It lies on the banks of the river Kabini, 23 km from the city of Mysore.
+Nanjangud is famous for its Srikanteshwara Temple (also called the Nanjundeswara).
+Nanjangud is also called the Varanasi of the South or Dakshina Kashi (southern Kashi).
+This town is also famous for a type of banana grown in the region called the Nanjangud banana or Nanjanagudu rasabale.
+Nanjangud's local administrative unit was designated as a municipal committee in 2015, including the villages of Devirammanahalli and Kallahalli.

-Origin of the name

-The Srikanteshwara Temple at Nanjangud is dedicated to the Hindu deity Shiva, also called Sri Nanjundeshwara (the Lord who drank poison).
-Nanjanagud means "the place where Nanja (Nanjundeshwara) resides" in Kannada.

 History

 Nanjangud has been a major Shaiva centre for nearly a thousand years.
-Western Ganga dynasty Kings in the 09th – 10th century are considered to have built this temple with significant additions by the Hoysalas, cholas and the Vijayanagara kings.
-This temple was later renovated by the Hoysala kings.
-The Wodeyar kings of Mysore made various grants to renovate the temple.
+Western Ganga dynasty kings in the 9th–10th century are considered to have built this temple, with significant additions by the Hoysalas, Cholas, and the Vijayanagara kings.